 While the list is impressive, we must resist the urge to assume that boredom is the cause of these associations.
 If boredom is just a symptom, adding novelty to our lives, curing the boredom, may not resolve the associated disease.

-However, an opposite state of boredom, such as awe has been found to have wellness benefits.
+However, researchers have discovered that an opposite state of boredom, such as awe has wellness benefits.
 Summer Allen wrote, “A growing body of research suggests that experiencing awe may lead to a wide range of benefits, from happiness and health to perhaps more unexpected benefits such as generosity, humility, and critical thinking” (2018).

 Based on research, I would venture to propose that stimulation of our minds has some curative and growth properties within certain levels.
 Both over and under stimulation may be harmful, either in the moment, to our futures, or both.
 Boredom impacts mental health.

 We must dismiss the automatic biased associations of boredom and laziness.
 There much involved than simple choice.
 We tend to assign self-imposed traits such as laziness to constructs such as boredom and dismiss individuals as creators of their own behavior.

 Trait disposition and Boredom are intimately connected.
 Research over the last several decades indicate that boredom is “a complex, multidimensional, and comprehensive phenomenon” (Dursun, 2016).

 Boredom proneness refers to “a persistent personality trait reflecting how easy an individual is apt to feel bored” (Bai, et al., 2021).
 A sense of boredom emerges when the environment fails to provide sufficient stimuli.
 Lack of stimuli leads to the generation of negative emotion, signalling to the person to do something to create arousal.